BREISAMU/Drone-Delivery-Sim/README.md

 This project simulates a drone package delivery system with a couple real-world actors near the University of Minnesota Twin Cities campus and implements several design patterns to uphold SOLID principles and develop new extensions to the existing delivery system.
 The main entities of concern are helicopters, humans, packages, drones, and robots.
-The two new extensions developed include the implementation of battery packs and recharge stations for drones, and the implementation of a way for drones to pick up and drop off additional packages along the way to the delivery location.

 ### How to build and run the project